dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 ## onUnduplicatedRead

-This event is triggered when a new, unduplicated barcode is found.
+Specifies an event handler which fires when a new, unduplicated barcode is found.

 The library keeps each barcode result (type and value) in the buffer for a period of time (can be set with [duplicateForgetTime](./interface/ScanSettings.md)) during which if a new result is an exact match, it's seen as a duplicate and will again be kept for that period of time while the old result is removed and so on.